 The School of Nursing and Allied Health contains the Divisions of Nursing and Allied Health.

 The portfolio of courses affords students the opportunity to commence study in the general discipline of health sciences.
 As students study they can also begin conversations with faculty and colleagues regarding the areas of interest they would like to pursue.
-Specific programs of study lead to baccalaureate degrees in Nursing or Medical Technology.
+Specific programs of study lead to baccalaureate degrees in Nursing.
 The Physical Therapist Assistant Associate Degree will soon be joined by several other associate degree programs.
 Please click below for more information on these Divisions.